eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `image` - (Optional) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
 - `memory_request` - (Optional) - Quantity - MemoryRequest of cluster autoscaler container.<br />Default: 300Mi.
 - `cpu_request` - (Optional) - Quantity - CPURequest of cluster autoscaler container.<br />Default: 100m.

+### cluster_secrets

+ClusterSecrets defines cluster secrets.

+#### Argument Reference

+The following arguments are supported:

+- `docker_config` - (Optional) - (Sensitive) - String - DockerConfig holds a valid docker config.<br />After creating a dockerconfig secret, a /root/.docker/config.json file will be added to newly created nodes.<br />This file will be used by Kubernetes to authenticate to container registries and will also work when using containerd as container runtime.

 ## Import